h15200/notes/kafka_and_confluent.md

 - one "unit" of cluster is thought of as 1 k8s cluster, and that means 1 `VCP` (virtual private cloud) must also be created for each 1 k8s cluster.

+  - in that k8s cluster, there could be 1 or more Kafka clusters

-- When a VPC is created, by extension kubernetes cluster zookeeper cluster, kafka cluster and all other types running on that VCP will also be created
+- When a VPC is created, by extension kubernetes cluster zookeeper cluster, kafka cluster(2) and all other types running on that VCP will also be created

 - a VCP has a relational database inside it (Postgres usually)